 This is what Snopes and others do not understand, or choose to ignore.
 This is not about some BS about the government making it illegal to live in an RV, it’s about the overreach that is making our lifestyle illegal.

 We are against the absurd overreach that makes it illegal to live in an RV permanently.
 Sure people do it, and we will continue to do it, but if the government really wanted to say no, they could.
 They could take our stuff and throw us in jail.

 So we need to tell the government to back off and work at uniting people.
-Stop alienating people by making laws which make it illegal to live our lifestyle.
+Stop alienating people by making laws that make it illegal to live our lifestyle.